-- 10.3.1 The Hampshire Integrated Character Assessment64 sets out a county-wide landscape typology (see Figure 10.1) and identifies a range of Landscape Character Areas (LCAs), along with identified forces for change, as outlined in Table 10.1 below. - 10.3.2 Situated in Urban South Hampshire, townscape character is also important for Fareham borough.
+- 10.3.1 The Hampshire Integrated Character Assessment sets out a county-wide landscape typology (see Figure 10.1) and identifies a range of Landscape Character Areas (LCAs), along with identified forces for change, as outlined in Table 10.1 below. - 10.3.2 Situated in Urban South Hampshire, townscape character is also important for Fareham borough.
 The Hampshire County Integrated Character Assessment included townscape assessments for 23 of the larger settlements in Hampshire.
 Each Townscape Assessment is made up of Townscape Character Areas and Townscape Types.
 Townscape Character Areas are geographically unique areas of a town, and Townscape Types are generic and can occur in different parts of the town.
 Townscape Character Areas are likely to reflect a high degree of consistency of factors such as layout, vegetation and building type, but be unique in terms of their location.
-It can also be the case that a Townscape Character Area contains a high degree of small-scale variation and diversity and it is that which creates a strong sense of place.
+It can also be the case that a Townscape Character Area strong sense of place.
 Table 10.2 describes the Townscape Character Areas for the four settlements in Fareham borough that underwent Townscape Assessments.